-The first thing we look at when doing any kind of review of a product is the company who manufactures it.
-In case you don't know anything about Graco, we would like to provide you with some basic information.
+The first thing we look at when doing any kind of review of a product is the company that manufactures it.
+In case you don’t know anything about Graco, we would like to provide you with some basic information.

 The My Ride 65 has all the essential features to ensure your child stays secure and safe in your vehicle at all times.
 One secret to its ability to hold children rear-facing and front-facing so long is that the plastic shell is very deep.
 When it comes to holding a newborn, this deep recess allows the baby to be cradled and therefore feel more comforted and secured, as babies like this swaddling feeling.
-On the flip side, a larger child will also sink further back into the unit, thus allowing more leg room and protection.
+On the flip side, a larger child will also sink further back into the unit, thus allowing more legroom and protection.
 It is side-impact approved as are all car seats are in the United States.

 This brings us to an important note.
 All car seats being sold in the United States at the time of writing this have passed the standard and necessary safety tests.
 This means they are good enough to hold up to the National Highway Safety Transportation Administration (NHTSA) crash test standards.
 The data used to collect this information consists of the proper installation of a car seat with the inclusion of crash test dummies of varying heights and weights.
 The sensors in the dummies measure the amount of force a child will sustain in an accident.
 The force is typically measured at the head and chest area.
 We believe you should be aware that every car seat sold has to pass these safety regulations.
 The differences don’t lie in safety insomuch as in additional safety features or other bells and whistles.